dbierer/docker-pandoc/README.md

 - config
 - pandoc *

-* This is an optional directory used to store templates.
+  * The pandoc directory is optional.
+It holds a couple of specific pandoc templates.
 If the templates do not exist, the program will proceed without them.

 ## Files
 The following files are required for the system to operate.